gcurrier/PerpReqCalc/README.md

 # PerpReqCalc
  JavaFX app for calculating production materials requiremetns in Perpetuum

- See the (https://github.com/gcurrier/PerpReqCalc/wiki)[Perpetuum Requirements Calculator Wiki] for details
+ See the [Perpetuum Requirements Calculator Wiki](https://github.com/gcurrier/PerpReqCalc/wiki) for details